htruong/htruong.github.io/_posts/2018-03-10-crankshaft-chumby-do-you-believe-in-the-users.markdown

 ---
 layout: post
-title: "#2: My Chumby hacking story: Do you believe in the Users?"
+title: "My Chumby hacking story: Do you believe in the Users?"
 category: crankshaft
 ---